Build an HDL project#

 References#

-Errors, Warnings and Notes#
+Errors, warnings and notes#

 Assuming the right to make an honest comment, the tools (both Quartus and Vivado) are not that useful or friendly when it comes to messages.
 In most cases, you may see hacked-in debugging printf sort of messages (AMD notoriously ranks high in this regard).
 So you are going to see a lot of warnings and some critical-warnings (critical to what could be hard to answer).
 Here are some of the commonly asked EngineerZone questions and their explanations.